 - When I had the compass application open during a train ride, the location didn't change until I moved to a different app and refocused on it.
 The only thing that changed when the application was open was the compass barring.

 - The elevation feature was added as part of the functionality of the iPhone 6.
 The Altimeter tells you how high above sea level you are.

-- Tap the compas baring to lock in that barring.
+- Tap the compass baring to lock-in that barring.
 The band will turn red if you are off track.
 (This helps keep you in a straight line and on track!)

 iPhone Max Storage